 Canada has a lot of things I can get down with: poutine, universal healthcare, baby bears, etc. Plus, it's a great option for a romantic winter weekend trip, and growing up in the heart of New England means I am not phased by a blizzard, and totally willing to wear a minimum of 5 layers before leaving the house.

 That being said, traveling to Montreal for Valentine's Day this year was not totally hot and steamy, only because it was -40 below with windchill.
-But from the cat cafe and views from Parc du Mont-Royal, to the beautiful airbnb apartment, Montreal made up for the frigid temps with a ton of charm.
 This trip was really unforgettable, and not just because I thought for sure all my extremities would freeze and fall off on multiple occasions throughout the weekend.

 First thing first: poutine.
 We ventured out into the snow to Poutineville, where you can customize your gravy cheese fries to your heart's desire.
 As in, you can get hot dogs.
 On your gravy cheese fries.
 To sum it up, if Poutineville was its own Canadian province, I would book a one way trip.

-We also had a hella romantic valentine's day dinner at Le Robin Square - a hidden gem with the best food and even better service.
-Pretty sure the nicest Canadians in all of Canada work there.
+We also had a v romantic valentine's day dinner at Le Robin Square - a hidden gem, pretty sure the nicest Canadians in all of Canada work there.

 Airbnb came through again, and we stayed in a swanky high-rise apartment in downtown Montreal.
 You can see the listing here, and the views are even better than the photos.
 Montreal has a TON of amazing Airbnb rentals.
 To check out some other great options for a weekend trip, you can scroll through my potential choices for this adventure here.